bio-tools/biotoolsSchema/Guidelines.md

 # Usage Guidelines
-This is a **WORK IN PROGRESS** but will provide guidelines on the usage of biotoolsXSD for annotating bioinformatics software resources, particularly for registration in the [bio.tools](https://bio.tools) registry.
+This is a **WORK IN PROGRESS** but will provide guidelines on the usage of biotoolsSchema for annotating bioinformatics software resources, particularly for registration in the [bio.tools](https://bio.tools) registry.

 **IMPORTANT** these are very rough notes and describe in places future plans.